runekrauss/freddy/README.md

 }
 ```

-Now the multiplier can be **verified** by interpreting network outputs as a word and applying word interpretations to
+The multiplier can now be **verified** by interpreting network outputs as a word and applying word interpretations to
 network inputs:

 ```cpp